 (There is another method that tests for testosterone and other things via saliva, but I know little about this technique at the moment.

 Mike Maher offers a test here, [No longer there].
 And read Dr. John Lee’s article too.)

 Many years of a nutritious diet, supplementation and exercise helped to get me the sterling blood test results I got for every measure (such as cholesterol, prostrate, blood health, etc.)

 Yes, my testosterone was low.

-To look at me, this might illicit surprise, for I’m fairly muscular, fairly lean, have enough energy to do what I want to do, and (if the opportunity would ever present itself) am interested and able to frolic in the hay.
+To look at me, this might elicit surprise, for I’m fairly muscular, fairly lean, have enough energy to do what I want to do, and have the capacity to frolic in the hay.

-These could be attributes you possess as well.
-And yet, like me, odds are if you’re a Baby Boomer, or close to this generation, you too are low in optimal testosterone-based hormonal levels.
+These could be attributes you have as well.
+And yet, like me, odds are if you’re a Baby Boomer, or close to this generation, you too are low in ideal testosterone-based hormonal levels.